asakew/golang-crud-rest-api-gin/README.md

 This is a simple CRUD (Create, Read, Update, Delete) REST API in Go using the Gin web framework.

 Before learning about implementation of REST API in Go using GIN, I suggest learn the basics of GO first.
-Chackout the repository [here](https://github.com/Shikha-code36/golang-tutorial-practice) to learn about the basic implementation in GO.
+Checkout the repository [here](https://github.com/Shikha-code36/golang-tutorial-practice) to learn about the basic implementation in GO.

 ## Getting Started